mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 Finally, for INRIA, since you apply in a team, its support is essential.
 Even more that for CNRS, you should contact the hosting team early.

 ### Document 1: Summary of past research
-Show that there is coherence in your past works, that you took initiatives, that all your works interact nicely in a grand scheme that defines your identity and uniqueness as a researcher.
+Show that there is coherence in your past works, that you took initiatives, that all your works interact nicely in a grand scheme that defines your identity and uniqueness as a researcher. it should not be perceived as a sequence of unrelated works that were proposed by your PhD advisors.
-Do not be too technical, summarize in layman's term.
+**Do not be too technical**, summarize in layman's term.
 Show that you understood what were the big challenges of your field, and how you contributed to solving them.

 ### Document 2: The research project
 Writing the research project is the hardest (but also very interesting) part of the application. **Ask at least 3 successful candidates from past years their research project, to see what worked**.